How To Serve Legal Papers on an Indian Reservation

 If All Else Fails

 If you are unable to have the individual served or serve the individual yourself on the reservation, you might be able to effectuate service when they are off the reservation.
 A tip that process server John-Michael Zimmerle shared explained that “It is a matter of sovereignty and respect.
-Generally speaking, the treaties with indigenous governments preclude local courts from having jurisdiction of their lands or peoples on their lands reserving U.S. legal action to the federal courts.
+Generally speaking, the treaties with indigenous governments preclude local courts from having jurisdiction over their lands or peoples on their lands reserving U.S. legal action to the federal courts.
 Similarly, tribal courts have no jurisdiction over non-indigenous peoples.
-Tread lightly and respect the age old agreements.
+Tread lightly and respect the age-old agreements.
 If your state permits, perhaps you can serve the individual by certified mail (restricted delivery).
 While reservations may always bar you from serving civil process on their land, the U.S. Post Office is on U.S. property.”

 Keep in mind that service might have to be effectuated via certified mail.
 Double check with the courts, and make sure you have exhausted all legal and respectful attempts to complete service.
 Provided you have taken the appropriate steps to attempt service and still aren’t able to effectuate service, it may be up to a Federal Marshal to serve the documents.
 Process server Kyle Stauffer commented that “People do actually go to the reservation to hide, and it pretty much takes a Federal Marshal after that.”